 – An already defined work item in the previous study period is the objective assessment of talking quality.
 Therefore at first a reliable subjective test method has to be established.
 In a second step, an objective model can be developed.

 – In addition to the existing objective models like P.863 or P.563 that are producing single numbers describing the overall quality; a need for additional information about possible quality degradations and quality dimensions are requested by the market.
-This is studied under P.AMD but has also to be studied in no-reference single ended approaches such as P.563 or P.SPELQ.
+This is studied under P.AMD (full-reference) and P.SAMD (no-reference).

-– Furthermore, the objective assessment of audio signals such as music transmitted over telecommunication links like WCDMA and LTE with modern codecs and terminals should be investigated.
+– Furthermore, the objective assessment of audio signals such as music transmitted over telecommunication links like WCDMA, LTE and 5G with modern codecs and terminals should be investigated.

 – The objective rating of the annoyance of noise and residual noise – especially by processing by VQE's – in voice communications has to be investigated.
-Here a close relationship to the recently approved subjective method P.835 is given.
+Here a close relationship to the subjective method P.835 is given.
 A study item P.ONRA is already launched in this Question.

 – Perceptual, signal-based models for objective rating of multi-channel and spatial audio in telecommunication services are interesting under the scope of this Question.